 | 5.
 Activity | Swimlane diagram showing BookBorrower, Librarian, and System; covers the success path, the "too many books" branch, and the damaged-barcode error. |

-One user requirement, ten artefacts.
-Most of the value is not in any single artefact; it is in the traceability from UR3 to the deployment node, which is what lets the team change the design and know which other artefacts to update.
-The rest of this companion is the toolkit for producing the entries in column two correctly.
+One user requirement, and already five linked analysis artefacts.
+Most of the value is not in any single one; it is in the traceability from UR3 onward, which lets the team change the design and know which other artefacts to update.
+These five are the analysis views this chapter teaches first; section 14 carries the same thread on into the design diagrams (class, sequence, state, component, deployment).

 The UML 2.5 specification defines fourteen diagram types, split into structural (seven) and behavioural (seven).
 Nine of these are conventionally treated as the "standard" set you will encounter on real projects, and seven are covered in depth in this companion (and used in the COMP433 project).
 The map below lists all fourteen for completeness; the italicised types are part of the standard but encountered less often in practice.